-Rule 8.6 Parent Compliance
+Rule 8.5 Parent Compliance

-Parents and providers receiving CCDF subsidy are expected to follow MDHS policies and the selected child care provider’s internal policy.
-Failure to do so shall result in sanctions and/or penalties in the program, however, each parent enters into a contractual relationship with each provider, and disputes that fall outside of the CCDF program must be resolved by the contracting parties or in a court of proper jurisdiction.
+Parents and providers receiving CCDF subsidy are expected to follow MDHS policies and the policies and procedures of the child care provider where their child is enrolled as outlined in the child care provider’s parent handbook.
+Failure to follow MDHS policies will result in action being taken by MDHS as necessary.
+Non-compliance with child care provider policy/parent handbook must be resolved between the parent and child care provider.
+MDHS will not intervene in policies outside of those established by the Child Care Payment Program (CCPP) Policy Manual.

-Source: 4 5 C F R 9 8 .
-4 0 ; Miss.
+Source: 45 CFR 98.40; Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4

-Revised:
+Revised: August 2025

-October 2021